Lawrence Sullivan Ross: Farming and early public service

 Ross resigned as sheriff in 1875 and was soon elected as a delegate to the 1875 Texas Constitutional Convention.
 One of three members appointed to wait upon convention president-elect E.B.
 Pickett, Ross was also named to a committee that would determine what officers and employees were needed by the convention.
 He sat on many other committees, including Revenue and Taxation, the Select Committee on Frontier Affairs, the Select Committee on Education, and the Standing Committee on the Legislative Department.
 Of the 68 days of the convention, Ross attended 63, voted 343 times, and missed or abstained from voting only 66 times.

 When the convention concluded, Ross returned home and spent the next four years focusing on his farm.
-In 1880, he became an accidental candidate for Texas State Senator from the 22nd District.
+In 1880, he became an accidental candidate for the Texas Senate from the 22nd District.
 The nominating convention deadlocked between two candidates, with neither receiving a two-thirds majority.
 As a compromise, one of the delegates suggested the group nominate Ross.
 Although no one asked Ross whether he wanted to run for office, the delegates elected him as their candidate.
 He agreed to the nomination to spare the trouble and expense of another convention.

 Ross won the election with a large majority.
+His term as a Texas Senator began on January 11, 1881.
 Shortly after his arrival in Austin, his youngest son died.
-Ross returned home for a week to attend the funeral and help care for another son who was seriously ill.
-On returning to the state capital, he was assigned to the committees for Educational Affairs, Internal Improvements, Finance, Penitentiaries, Military Affairs (where he served as chairman), State Affairs, Contingent Expenses, Stock and Stock Raising, Agricultural Affairs, and Enrolled Bills.
+Ross returned home for a week to attend the funeral and help care for another son who was seriously ill In the 17th Texas Legislature, he was a member of the Senate Committees on Agricultural Affairs, Contingent Expenses, Educational Affairs, Enrolled Bills, Finance, Internal Improvements, Penitentiaries, Senatorial and Representative Districts, Apportionment, State Affairs, Statistics of Industries, Public Health, and History of Texas, Stock and Stock Raising, and was the chair of the Committee on Military Affairs.
 Ross introduced a petition on behalf of 500 citizens of McLennan County, requesting a prohibition amendment to be placed on the next statewide ballot; the legislature did agree to place this on the next ballot.